Uranocentrodon

-Uranocentrodon is an extinct genus of the family Rhinesuchidae.
+Uranocentrodon is an extinct genus of temnospondyls in the family Rhinesuchidae.
 Known from a 50 cm skull, Uranocentrodon was a large predator with a length up to 3.75 m.
 Originally named Myriodon by van Hoepen in 1911, it was transferred to a new genus on account of the name being preoccupied in 1917.
 It has been synonymized with Rhinesuchus, but this has not been widely supported.
 It was also originally considered to be of Triassic age, but more recent analysis has placed its age as just below the Permian-Triassic boundary.

 History and specimens

 Fossils of the animal now known as Uranocentrodon were first discovered in a sandstone quarry in the Normandien Formation near Senekal in Free State, South Africa.
 The first example of these fossils was a fragmentary skull excavated by a local family.
 Subsequent excavations and searches undertaken by various parties unearthed more specimens which hailed from the quarry.
 Among these specimens included three nearly complete skeletons overlapping each other.
 The initial skull was determined to belong to the same individual as one of the skeletons.
 The skull and three skeletons were acquired by the Transvaal Museum and given the designations TM 75, TM 75d, and TM75h by E.C.N. van Hoepen.
 In 1911, he gave the formal name Myriodon senekalensis to the specimens by means of a brief description published in Dutch.
 He published a more comprehensive description a few years later in 1915.
 Two additional skulls were mentioned in this description, although their whereabouts are currently unknown.
 In 1917 it was determined that the name Myriodon was already in use by a genus of fish, and that a new name had to be used.
 Thus, van Hoepen renamed Myriodon senekalensis to Uranocentrodon senekalensis, which roughly translates to "prickle-toothed palate of Senekal".
 The original Transvaal Museum specimens have collectively been termed the syntypes of Uranocentrodon.

 Over time, additional remains were discovered.
 Around the same time as the Transvaal specimens were being described, Robert Broom discovered skull fragments which he considered to belong to a new species of Rhinesuchus, 'Rhinesuchus major.
 However, this skull (given the designation 60C 1-1a) is now believed to belong to Uranocentrodon, rendering R. major a junior synonym of the genus.

 In 1915, Sidney Haughton, decided to synonymize Uranocentrodon (at that time still called Myriodon) with Rhinesuchus, although he kept it as a separate species within the genus.
 He also described another practically complete skeleton (including skull material) kept at the Bloemfontein Museum, a specimen now designated as NMQR 1483.
 He also mentioned a jaw fragment, now known as SAM-PK-2783.
 Most other analyses consider Uranocentrodon to be distinct from Rhinesuchus.
 Other known remains include TM 185 (a skull described by Broom in 1930), TM 208 (a right forelimb), and CGP 4095 (another skull).